Promo-13/QR-Code-Generator/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to PPT_GPT, please follow these steps:
+If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository on GitHub.